-How long does it take to prepare for government exams, interviews or simulations and in-basket tests using your study materials and coaching?
+How long does it take to prepare for government exams, interviews or simulations and in-basket, or written tests using your study materials and coaching?

 Each person is different in terms of time needed to prepare properly for any multiple-choice tests required.
 We recommend a minimum of about 10 hours for each type of test using the strategies in our study materials to learn how to take, and then practise on, all the tests.

-As to how far in advance you should prepare for particular government exams, interviews, in-basket tests or simulations, it’s up to you.
+As to how far in advance you should prepare for particular government exams, written tests, in-baskets, simulations and interviews, it’s up to you.
 Some of our clients like to prepare early to allow for extended time to consider what the study materials and coaching cover; others prefer to wait until close to the critical day so that the advice provided in the study materials or in personal coaching is fresh.

-How does your company know what the federal government is looking for on multiple-choice tests, written exams, at interviews and in other recruitment procedures such as simulations, in-basket tests, statements of interest, resumés and cover letters, and reference checks?
+How does your company know what the federal government is looking for on multiple-choice tests, written exams, at interviews and in other recruitment procedures such as simulations, in-basket tests, applications and resumés, and reference checks?

 Our preparation is based on four things:

-thorough analysis of recruitment, lateral and promotion processes for 25+ years
+thorough analysis and knowledge of government recruitment, lateral and promotion processes for 25+ years

 consultations with senior government executives, informed staff and interviewers